Voltstro-Studios/Team-Capture/README.md

 ## Features

-Please remember that this game is still in early development!
+Please remember that this project is still in early development!

 - In-Game Console